 Ref.
 Question Policy Principles B1 Are there suitable arrangements to prevent fire as a result from smoking?
+No smoking policy in all communal areas- signage displayed in the suitable arrangements to prevent fire as a result from smoking?
 No smoking policy in all communal areas- signage displayed.
-Answe r Finding/Observation Yes No smoking signs displayed on signs and No signs of smoking were seen inside the property at the time of the assessment.
+Answer r Finding/Observation Yes No smoking signs are displayed and no signs of smoking were seen inside the property at the time of the assessment. seen inside the property at the time of the assessment.